Home Remedies for Colds

 - Never give a child aspirin or medications containing aspirin.
 In children younger than 12 years, aspirin has been associated with Reye's syndrome, a potentially fatal liver disorder.

 - Cough: The cough is a reflex that occurs when the airway passages are irritated.
-Cough preparations are usually divided into
+Cough preparations are usually divided into two main categories:

 - Suppressants: These act by blocking your cough reflex.
 As a general rule, use a suppressant for a dry, hacking cough.
 The agent usually found in over-the-counter cough suppressants is dextromethorphan (Benylin, Pertussin CS or DM, Robitussin Maximum Strength, Vicks 44 Cough Relief).